 Benefiting the HLH Center of Excellence at Cincinnati Children's

-Cincinnati Children’s HLH Center is home to the most experienced care team in North America treating HLH.
+Cincinnati Children’s HLH Center of Excellence is home to the most experienced care team in North America treating HLH.
 The center provides a single resource for complete, family-centered care, from diagnosis to curative treatments and long-term follow-up support.
 Emphasis is placed on educating families on the complexities of HLH while their children are diagnosed and treated.
 The team believes that it is this knowledge that empowers families, providing some control over their difficult situation.

 HLH patients receive coordinated care from a team experienced in managing this complex disease.
 Onsite labs mean quick results for blood tests which are crucial to a definitive diagnosis of HLH.
-The only two clinical laboratories in North America to test for all known genetic causes of HLH are here at Cincinnati Children's.

-Researchers at Cincinnati Children's are conducting many studies that could change the face of diagnosis and care for HLH.
+Researchers at Cincinnati Children's are conducting studies that could change the face of diagnosis and care for HLH.
 The HLH Center of Excellence has physician scientists who are focused solely on basic and translational research in HLH.
 The clinical and research pioneers at Cincinnati Children's are committed to changing the outcome for children with HLH.

 An HLH Journey